Arithmetic Average Density Fusion -- Part I: Some Statistic and Information-theoretic Results: Conservative Fusion and Statistics of AA Fusion

-In the context of time-series estimation, optimality is usually sought such as minimum MSE (MMSE) and minimized Bayes risk \cite{Kay93}, resulting in different classes of estimators: MMSE point estimator and Bayes-optimal density estimator.
-There is a key difference between two optimal criterion: the former relies on the statistics of the estimator such as the mean and variance, and the latter on the quality of the posterior for which a proper distribution-oriented metric such as the Kullback Leibler (KL) divergence is useful.
+In the context of time-series estimation, optimality such as minimum MSE (MMSE) and minimized Bayes risk \citep{Kay93} is desirable in different classes of optimal estimators: MMSE point estimator and Bayes-optimal density estimator.
+There is a key difference between two optimal criterion: the former relies on the statistics of the estimator such as the mean and variance \citep{Li03OptimalLinear}, and the latter on information measure of the posterior for which a proper distribution-oriented metric such as the Kullback Leibler (KL) divergence is useful.
+Note that {standard} statistics such as the mean and variance do not apply to the multi-target estimator.
+In this section, we limit analysis with respect to the single target only.

-The very nature of optimal fusion in the sense of whether MMSE or Bayes needs to quantify the exact cross-correlation among the information sources \cite{Li03UnifiedFusion,Sun20OLF}.
-Unfortunately, this often turns out to be impractical due to the complicated, ubiquitous, latent correlation among sensors/agents and so one has to resort to suboptimal, correlation-insensitive solutions such as the AA fusion.
+\Newrevis{In what follows, we first give the main notations, concepts and definitions used in this paper.
+Based on this, we compare the AA fusion method with the covariance union (CU) method and further with the covariance intersection (CI) method and its extension.
+Then, we analyze the MSE of the AA density fusion, demonstrating its consistency under certain conditions.
+Finally, we point out and illustrate the mode-preservation capacity of the AA fusion in preserving the modes of the fusing estimators.}